Ecommerce SEO: A Practical Guide to Improve Your Organic Traffic [10+ Tactics]

 Treat it that way.

-At this point, if you have any question, do send it our way.
+At this point, if you have any questions, do send them our way.
 And of all the tactics we have discussed, which one do you think you would like to try first?

 Helen Golubeva, a storyteller at X-Cart eCommerce shopping cart.
 Addicted to yoga, interested in philosophy, and totally mad about copywriting.
 I love to use the power of words to inspire people and help them grow their eCommerce businesses.